flux-framework/flux-core/doc/man1/common/submit-job-parameters.rst

    Indicate to the scheduler that nodes should be exclusively allocated to this job.
-It is an error to specify this option without also using *-N, --nodes*.
-If *--nodes* is specified without *--nslots* or *--ntasks*, then this option will be enabled by default and the number of tasks or slots will be set to the number of requested nodes.
+It is an error to specify this option without also using :option:`--nodes`.
+If :option:`--nodes` is specified without :option:`--nslots` or :option:`--ntasks`, then this option will be enabled by default and the number of tasks or slots will be set to the number of requested nodes.

 Per-task options